 Are you ready to grow your own miracle berries?
-Home gardeners can buy miracle fruit seeds and plants from many different online retailers.
+You can buy miracle fruit seeds and plants from many different online retailers.

-You can grow the seeds in containers of acidic soil.
+The seeds are grown in containers of acidic soil.
 The shrub is grown outdoors in partial shade or indoors in bright light.

 Fresh miracle berries have a shelf life of two or three days.
-You can also buy miracle fruit as freeze dried pulp, available as granules or tablets.
+You can also buy miracle berries as freeze dried pulp, or in granules or tablets.

 - Blanchard, Kathleen.
 (2009, March 25).
 "Miracle Fruit May Help Cancer Patients Fight Nutrition." eMax Health.
 Retrieved November 12, 2011.